Micael Bydén: Career

 He completed the Air Force's basic pilot flight training at the Swedish Air Force Flying School in Ljungbyhed from 1986 to 1987 and was then a fighter pilot at Norrbotten Wing (F 21) from 1989 to 1996.
 He flew SK 61, SK 60, AJS/SF/SH/JA 37 as well as HKP 6 totaling 1,500 flight hours.
 Bydén completed the Royal Swedish Air Force Academy's (Flygvapnets krigsskola) general course in Uppsala from 1990 to 1991 and the higher course in 1992.

 In 1991, Bydén was promoted to lieutenant and 1992 to captain and 1996 to major.
 He completed the Swedish National Defence College' tactical course in Stockholm from 1995 to 1996 and was Deputy Squadron Commander at Norrbotten Wing from 1996 to 1997.
 Bydén completed the Swedish National Defence College' advanced command course from 1997 to 1999 and served as Assistant Air Attaché at the Swedish Embassy in Washington, D.C. from 1999 to 2001.
 Bydén was promoted to lieutenant-colonel in 2001 and served as Air Attaché at the Swedish Embassy in Washington, D.C. from 2001 to 2002 and then as staff officer at the Air Force Branch at the Swedish Armed Forces Headquarters in Stockholm from 2002 to 2003.
 Bydén was commanding officer of the Swedish Air Force Flying Training School (Flygvapnets flygskola) in Linköping from 2003 to 2005 and deputy commanding officer of the Swedish Armed Forces Helicopter Wing in Linköping from 2005 to 2008.

 He was promoted to colonel in 2006 and served as commanding officer of the Helicopter Wing from 2008 to 2009.
 Bydén was promoted to brigadier general in 2009 and served as head of the Air Force Training and Development Staff at the Swedish Armed Forces Headquarters in Stockholm from 2009 to 2011.
 In 2010 he completed the civil/military command course at Solbacka.
 Bydén was Chief of Staff of the Regional Command North of the International Security Assistance Force (ISAF) in Mazar-i-Sharif, Afghanistan in 2011 before becoming the Inspector of the Air Force (renamed Chief of Air Force in 2014) and head of the Air Component Command with the rank of major general in January 2012, a position he stayed in until being appointed Supreme Commander of the Swedish Armed Forces on 11 September 2015.
+Bydén was given a "jump-step" promotion which allowed him to advance two ranks, from major general to general, skipping lieutenant general.
 He took office and was promoted to general on 1 October 2015.
 In 2017 he said the Swedish army was seriously underfunded and understaffed.
-In response the Swedish government will increase the military budget by $331 million and reintroduce conscription for 2018.
+In response the Swedish government would increase the military budget by $331 million and reintroduce conscription by 2018.

+Bydén served as Supreme Commander during Sweden's historic entry into the NATO military alliance.
+He also attended Sweden's formal flag raising ceremony at the NATO headquarters.
+Bydén retired in September 2024 and was succeeded by General Michael Claesson.